fmalina/revisions-blocl/activism/rebel.md

 Let us see a list of those, like the heads of the BBC or those who run the local NHS, with their six-figure salaries.

-It’s the public’s money they are getting, so why shouldn’t the public know about it?
+It’s the public’s money they are getting, so why shouldn't the public know about it?

 \*\*\*